stefb965/material-components-web/packages/mdc-tabs/README.md

 MDC Tab ships with an `MDCTabFoundation` class that external frameworks and libraries can use to integrate the component.
 As with all foundation classes, an adapter object must be provided.

-> **NOTE**: Components themselves must manage adding ripples to dialog buttons, should they choose to do so.
-We provide instructions on how to add ripples to buttons within the [mdc-button README](https://github.com/material-components/material-components-web/tree/master/packages/mdc-button#adding-ripples-to-buttons).

 ### Adapter API